 My research has been supported thus far by a Fulbright-Hays DDRA Fellowship, Emory University's Joseph J. Mathews Prize for dissertation research, a Fulbright-Hays GPA award from Yale University and the U.S. Department of Education, multiple FLAS grants from the U.S. Department of Education, and Emory University's Professional Development Support Funds.

-Since 2013, I have taken part in two separate archive preservation projects in Uganda, one in Kabale District and the other in Jinja District.
-The Kabale and Jinja District Archives are among the country's largest collections, and some of a very few to be fully catalogued and preserved.
+Since 2013, I have taken part in the preservation of two Ugandan archives, one in Kabale District and the other in Jinja District.
+The Kabale and Jinja District Archives are among the country's largest collections and some of a very few to be fully catalogued and preserved.